All the Central Characters (Part 1)

 So, Carlos is a spokesperson or messenger for the members of The Academy.
 He has deep ancestral ties to native America.
 His first name is an homage to Carlos Castaneda, a writer and explorer of the spiritual path.
 CC’s mentors, “Don” Juan and “Don” Genaro and others, including women members of the Huichol path, are followers of a particular spiritual tradition.
 Those certain mentor friends to Carlos Castaneda who are mentioned in his books, men and women both, demonstrate full mastery.

 Nehanda is the people of Africa.
 Carlos is, loosely speaking, the people of Central and South America.
-Sheryl is the native heritage peoples of North America.
-Saditha is the large religious and cultural traditions of Asia, esp.
-Hinduism and Islam.
+Sheryl is the native heritage peoples of the world.
+Saditha is the people of South Asia and the Middle East, her paternal heritage prob.
+Muslim/Jewish/Christian, maternal heritage prob.
+Hindu and the remaining large religious and cultural traditions of Asia (Sikh, Rohingya, Zoroaster, et al).
 Jade is the people of East Asia.
-She has a mixed heritage including China, Japan, Korea, and Southeast Asia: Vietnam, Thailand, Cambodia, Laos, Burma, et al.
+She has a mixed heritage including China, Japan, Korea, and Southeast Asia: Vietnam, Thailand, Cambodia, Laos, Burma, Indonesia, et al. Likely a Type 8 in the Enneagram, Leader.

-Jade is the most refined individual in the group.
+Jade Li is the most refined individual in the group.
 She is also the most physically striking.
 Her name is a reflection of her persona.
 She speaks in very clear tones, and a special light shines around her and everything she does.
+She is the spiritual leader of the group, the inspirational leader, the one people look to for guidance on higher moral questions and issues.
+Impeccable integrity.
+Likely a Type 3 in the Enneagram, the Achiever..

-Saditha is probably the most articulate person in the group.
+Saditha Pitekar is probably the most articulate person in the group, as well as the organizer and de facto prime mover and shaker.
 She is the most facile with words.
 Early in the story, it isn’t terribly evident what her career path will be, but later in the story she is revealed as a highly accomplished diplomat and multicultural affairs expert.
-She is something of a Type 7 in the Enneagram, meaning a lover of life; a “hedonist” is one insufficient label for the Type 7.
+She is something of a Type 7 in the Enneagram, meaning a lover of life; a “hedonist” is one inadequate label for the Type 7.
 She is not garrulous, she is not boisterous, but she engages readily with people and loves doing it.
+Perhaps a blend of Type 7 and Type

-Sheryl is revealed early as a world-class athlete and vocal spokesperson for women’s rights.
+Sheryl Running-Horse (aka Horse-Running-Free, Horse-Running-Wild) Onondaga is revealed early as a world-class athlete and vocal spokesperson for women’s rights.
 As clear as Jade is with her words, as exact as Saditha is in expressing herself diplomatically and courteously, Sheryl is honest.
 She says what she is thinking, and she says it bluntly.
 Protecting others’ feelings is not her forte.
 She just puts it right out there.
-And if the subject is Native American rights or white society’s transgressions in the New World, you better believe she’s going to speak up.
+And if the subject is Native American rights or white society’s transgressions in the New World, you better believe she’s going to speak up. a Type 1 in the Enneagram

 Every one of the characters is ultra classy.
 Tacky words and tacky behavior are missing from this team.
 It’s all about integrity, deep respect for self and others, and a great desire to be of service in the world.